 In particular, the pioneer access road design and contracts and civil design for the Mine Support facilities will be required early in the schedule.
 By default, the rest of the civil design would need to attach to that early works for simple plant layout and construction coordination purposes.
-For that to occur the plant layout will be required to be frozen a lot earlier than normal.
-That in turn is dependent on sizing and selection of the major process equipment items and the receipt of certified vendor data.
+For that to occur the plant layout will be required to be established at an early stage.
+That in turn is dependent on sizing and selection of the major process equipment items and the receipt of vendor data to complete the plant layout.